In Depth Information of Mii Client ID / System ID

 C2 = 0017AB Nintendo Co., Ltd.

-You will notice some client ID's can be for two different MAC prefixes.
+Using the list above, we know that Client ID value C2540AFF means the Mii was created on a Wii that has the MAC Address 00-17-AB-54-0A-FF.
+You will notice some Client ID's can represent two different MAC prefixes.
 Unfortunately, there's no way to know which one of the two it exactly is.
+But this does mean its possible for you to edit a Mii that wasn't made on your Wii.

 FAQ:

-Hey Vega, I found a Client ID off of a Mii that is not on the list, what does that mean?
+Hey Vega, I found a Client ID that contains a checksum8 value that is not on the list, what does that mean?

 If you post this list somewhere else, please credit me.
 Thanks.